-The Franklin Institute's programs are Educational Improvement Tax Credit (EITC) approved, and we are looking forward to participating during the 2021-2022 school year.
+The Franklin Institute's programs are Educational Improvement Tax Credit (EITC) approved, and we are now accepting EITC contributions for the 2021-2022 school year.
 The EITC program gives generous tax credits to eligible businesses contributing to an educational improvement organization, like The Franklin Institute.

 If you have not taken advantage of the EITC program in the past, it is easy to participate.
 Visit the Pennsylvania Department of Community and Economic Development website to apply.
 Businesses can donate to The Franklin Institute through the program and receive tax credits equal to 75 percent of the contribution up to a maximum of $750,000 per taxable year.
 The contribution may also be deducted for federal tax purposes.

 The Franklin Institute's programs are signature educational experiences that give students from under-resourced communities the opportunity to experience in-depth science enrichment here at the museum.
 With your gift through the EITC program, you can help us continue to forward our mission to inspire a passion for learning about science and technology.